buhbuhtig/timerollstat/README.md

 **High-performance online rolling statistics (median, quantile) over time-based windows, powered by Numba.**

 `timerollstat` provides a fast and efficient way to calculate rolling medians and quantiles on streaming data.
-It excels with **unevenly spaced time intervals**, where the rolling window is defined by a time duration (e.g., "last 5 minutes"), not just a fixed number of preceding samples.
-Data is processed **sequentially in a for-loop (online)**, and thanks to Numba's JIT compilation, it achieves significant speedups, often outperforming batch processing libraries like Pandas for this online processing pattern.

-This library is ideal for applications requiring real-time statistical analysis of time-series data, such as financial data streams, sensor readings, or any scenario where new data points arrive sequentially and you need to maintain up-to-date rolling statistics over a look-back time period.
+This library is ideal for applications requiring real-time statistical analysis of time-series data, such as financial data streams or sensor readings, particularly where new data points arrive sequentially **with uneven time intervals**.
+It allows you to maintain up-to-date rolling statistics over a look-back time period.

 ## Key Features